Join us for an info session!

 - Upon graduating, 90% of our students have jobs in the field of Behavior Analysis.

-- CSUN’s cohort model lets you progress through the program with the same peer group.
-With this format, enrollment is guaranteed in all courses, leading to on-time graduation rates of 95% or higher.
+- CSUN's cohort model lets you progress through the program with the same peer group.
+With this format, enrollment is guaranteed in all courses, leading to exceptionally high graduation rates.

 *To qualify, applicants must also complete required supervised fieldwork hours.